-Herniated Disc Lower Back Treatment Questions and Answers
+Herniated Disc Lower Back Treatment Q&A

 The body is incredibly made, your spine specifically.
 It has 24 movable bones called vertebrae.
 The lower back area of your spine bears most of the weight of your body.
 With 5 lumbar vertebrae, they are separated by cushiony pillows called discs.
 These discs act as shock absorbers to help prevent the vertebrae from rubbing together.
 The outer portion of the ring is called the annulus.
 The annulus has fibrous bands that attach between the bodies each individual vertebra.
 Your spinal cord and the nerves act as a telephone, which allowing it to transmit impulses to travel back and forth between your brain and the body to relay sensations and control movement throughout.